Help us improve

 Generates user stories with acceptance criteria from product requirements or feature descriptions.
-Useful for sprint planning, writing tickets, and communicating requirements to engineering.
+Use for sprint planning, writing tickets, or communicating requirements to engineering.

 When asked to create user stories, follow these steps: